 WIC is a government program that provides assistance for those in low-income families at risk for poor nutrition.
 As I was writing this story, I remembered that my family also was a part of the WIC program.
 When I asked my mother about this, she told me she also received a stipend for the farmers market.
 But as she was retelling this story it became clear she also faced the same problems as many of the other participants of the program had before Lanae stepped in.

 Research projects can benefit people in many ways.
 If it wasn’t for Lanae creating a market close to those who need it, they wouldn’t have the chance to fully benefit from the program.
-With her help, financial constraints don’t have to mean families can’t get fresh produce in a convenient location.
+With her help, financial constraints don’t have to hinder families from getting fresh produce in a convenient location.
 That seems like a story worth telling to me.

 To listen to our conversation with Lanae, listen here: http://measureradio.libsyn.com/innovation-at-a-farmers-market.